 - Galapagos finches have the most powerful bite relative to their body mass among all extant and extinct animals (mammals, reptiles, and birds).
 The bite of this small bird is 320 times more powerful than that of the T.rex dinosaur.
 (Source)

-- According to a discovery, a jawless vertebrate had the sharpest teeth among animals that ever existed.
-This eel-like creature lived before 200 million years ago.
+- According to a discovery, a jawless vertebrate had the sharpest teeth among animals ever existed.
+This eel-like creature lived earlier than 200 million years ago.
 (Source)